davo/awesome-react-framer-x/readme.md

 - [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html) - Build a game.
 Master the fundamentals to create a React app.
 - [What Is React?](https://learnreact.design/2017/06/08/what-is-react/) - React terms in plain English and doodles.
-- [Build with react - Tutorial](http://buildwithreact.com/tutorial) - Learn React quickly with this interactive tutorial.
+- [Build with React - Tutorial](http://buildwithreact.com/tutorial) - Learn React quickly with this interactive tutorial.
 - [React Tutorial for Beginners](https://ihatetomatoes.net/react-tutorial-for-beginners/) - This React tutorial will explain everything in simple terms and plain English so you don’t feel overwhelmed or frustrated while learning React, by [@ihatetomatoes](https://twitter.com/ihatetomatoes).
 - [React Tutorial](https://tylermcginnis.com/reactjs-tutorial-a-comprehensive-guide-to-building-apps-with-react/) - A Comprehensive Guide to learning React.js in 2018, by [@tylermcginnis](https://twitter.com/tylermcginnis).